Tokyo in 3 Days

 Hyokeikan

 When we visited, the temporary exhibition was entitled ‘Our National Treasures: 150 Years in the Future’ imagines what contemporary items might be displayed in a museum in 150 years‘ time.
 Although all the old treasures are very interesting, this exhibition is my favourite.
-From Godzilla to Hello Kitty, Keirin bikes to soy sauce.
+From Godzilla to Hello Kitty, keirin bikes to soy sauce.

 Hello Kitty - Our National Treasures: 150 Years in the Future